 And you do not have to be a full-time influencer like me to score paid sponsorships on Instagram!

-This can be a side hustle as well.
 All you need to know is how to sell yourself to brands, which is why fill-in-the-blank brand pitch email templates (like these) come in handy.

 Imagine what you’d be able to do with the extra money you earn just from posting about your favorite products on Instagram!